Lead Opinion

 In June 1993, defendant, Thomas B. Sperry, leased an automobile from Sycamore Auto Center, Inc. (Sycamore).
 Thereafter, Sycamore assigned the lease to Ford Credit.
 In December 1994, Ford Credit filed suit against defendant, alleging that defendant had breached the terms of the motor vehicle lease.
 As a remedy for defendant’s breach, Ford Credit sought the return of the vehicle and monetary damages.

 In response to the lawsuit lodged against him by Ford Credit, defendant filed a counterclaim against Ford Credit and a third-party action against Sycamore.
 Defendant alleged that Ford Credit and Sycamore had engaged in various fraudulent activities with respect to the vehicle lease.
-Only defendant‘s counterclaim against Ford Credit is at issue in this appeal.
-In August 1999, Ford Credit‘s lawsuit against defendant, as well as defendant‘s counterclaim against Ford Credit, went to
+Only defendant’s counterclaim against Ford Credit is at issue in this appeal.
+In August 1999, Ford Credit’s lawsuit against defendant, as well as defendant’s counterclaim against Ford Credit, went to trial.
+Following defendant’s presentation of his case, Ford Credit moved for a directed verdict on several counts of defendant’s counterclaim, including count V In count Y, defendant alleged that Ford Credit had violated provisions of the Consumer Fraud and Deceptive Business Practices Act (815 ILCS 505/1 et seq.
+(West 2000)).
+After hearing the evidence, the circuit court granted Ford Credit a directed verdict against defendant on this consumer fraud count.

-On May 8, 2000, the circuit court awarded Ford Credit—as the prevailing party in the consumer fraud action—statutory attorney fees in the amount of $31,717.25.
+On May 8, 2000, the circuit court awarded Ford Credit — as the prevailing party in the consumer fraud action — statutory attorney fees in the amount of $31,717.25.
 Defendant neither filed a motion with the circuit court to reconsider this award, nor filed an appeal of this judgment with the appellate court.
-In May 2001—one year after the judgment for attorney fees was entered—Ford Credit commenced collection proceedings against defendant on the attorney fees award.
+In May 2001— one year after the judgment for attorney fees was entered — Ford Credit commenced collection proceedings against defendant on the attorney fees award.

 Counsel further argued that because the professional service corporation law firms representing Ford Credit were not registered with this court pursuant to Rule 721(c), those firms were engaged in the unauthorized practice of law.
 Accordingly, counsel stated, the order granting those law firms attorney fees was therefore void.
-In addition, counsel further asserted that because the motion to vacate the judgment granting Ford Credit attorney fees was brought pursuant to
+In addition, counsel further asserted that because the motion to vacate the judgment granting Ford Credit attorney fees was brought pursuant to section 2 — 1401 of the Code of Civil Procedure (735 ILCS 5/2 — 1401(f) (West 2000)), the motion was not untimely, as section 2 — 1401 provides that a void order can be set aside at any time.

 At the hearing on defendant’s motion, Ford Credit was again represented by attorney Mary K. Schulz.
 In response to defendant’s arguments, Ford Credit’s counsel first noted that there was no dispute that, during these proceedings, she was a duly licensed attorney in good standing with this court.
 Counsel then stressed that the licensing requirements imposed by this court upon attorneys is distinguishable from the registration requirements for professional service corporation law firms contained within Rule 721(c).
 Counsel argued that Rule 721 is an administrative rule which allows this court to identify the individuals who are involved in a professional service corporation and to assure that these persons are licensed to practice law in this state.
 The administrative provisions of Rule 721, counsel asserted, are in contrast to the licensing and regulation provisions in our rules.
 Counsel emphasized that licenses to practice law are not given to law firms; rather, they are awarded to individuals.
 Further, counsel stated, the law firms for which licensed attorneys practice are not, themselves, licensed to practice law.

-On April 9, 2002, the circuit court granted defendant‘s motion to vacate the judgment order of May 8, 2000, which had awarded Ford Credit statutory attorney fees.
-As an initial matter, the court found that it was uncontroverted that Ford Credit‘s attorney throughout these proceedings, Mary K. Schulz, was duly licensed to practice law in this state.
-In addition, the circuit court acknowledged that, at the time of its ruling, the law firm of Schulz & Associates, P.C., had registered with this court pursuant to Rule 721(c).
+On April 9, 2002, the circuit court granted defendant’s motion to vacate the judgment order of May 8, 2000, which had awarded Ford Credit statutory attorney fees.
+As an initial matter, the court found that it was uncontroverted that Ford Credit’s attorney throughout these proceedings, Mary K. Schulz, was duly licensed to practice law in this state.
+In addition, the circuit court acknowledged that, at the time of its ruling, the law firm of Schulz & Associates, EC., had registered with this court pursuant to Rule 721(c).

 However, the circuit court also found that it was uncontroverted that the law firms with which Schulz practiced during this litigation had not registered under Rule 721(c).
 The circuit court held that the “most pertinent” case was Kaplan v.
-Tabb Associates, Inc., 276 Ill.
-App.
-3d 320 (1995), because it presented “striking similarities” to the cause before it.
-The circuit court explained that in Kaplan, the plaintiff and the defendant architectural firm signed a contract for architectural services.
-When a monetary dispute arose between the plaintiff and the defendant firm, that firm sought to invoke the contract‘s arbitration provision.
-The plaintiff sought to have the contract declared void due to the
+Tabb Associates, Inc.,

 The circuit court acknowledged that there were factual differences between the Kaplan case and the matter before it.
 Nevertheless, the circuit court followed Kaplan and held that, in the instant cause, the law firms representing Ford Credit were in violation of the registration requirement of Rule 721(c) at the time of trial and also when the attorney fees award was made in May 2000.
 The circuit court reasoned: